henrik/octopress/source/_posts/2015-09-05-testing-compile-time-exceptions-in-elixir.markdown

 end
 ```

 `assert_raise` makes an assertion about runtime behavior, and won't catch that raise.
-Incidentally, `RuntimeError` is the unfortunate default name for exceptions – they can be raised at compile time, like we do here.
+Incidentally, `RuntimeError` is the unfortunate default type of exceptions – they can be raised at compile time, like we do here.

 Having run into this limitation twice now, I thought I'd figure out a way around it.
 This is what I've come up with.